wp-plugins/simple-fields/readme.txt

 - Added: option to set the height for textarea fields (inlcuding HTML/TinyMCE-editor-mode)
 - Added: new field type: divider.
 Useful if you have a field group with many fields.
 By adding the divider field to a field group it simply created a shite space or a space with a line.
 It's written using the new Extension API btw, so feel free to check out the source if you want to create something similar yourself.
 - Changed: The debug output also includes example on how to get all field in a field group at once.
+- Changed: The edit field group admin page now is a bit more compact.
+Makes easier to get an overview of all the added fields.

 #### Version 1.0.2
 - Changed: Don't load example field types